Athletics Manitoba was extremely saddened to learn yesterday that James (Jim) Daly passed away on Wednesday night.

 In addition to everything he did for Athletics, he also had an incredible impact outside of our sport.
 He managed Canada’s Olympic team in 1964, served an 8-year term on the board of Tennis Canada, was Executive Director of the 1967 Pan American Games, was Canada’s Chef De Mission for the 1986 and 1990 Commonwealth Games, and advised the 2002 North American Indigenous Games.

 Our deepest condolences go out to his family and friends, and all those who knew him.
-We will watch for the obituary and will share information, as appropriate, once it becomes available.

 The following links are for some of the recent news articles about Jim and his impact,